 In a traditional batch-and-queue system, steps 1 and 2 will quickly form an overload of inventory occurring at step 3, making it the bottleneck, with steps 4 and 5 standing idle waiting for step 3 to complete.

 Bottlenecks not only cause waste through overproduction but also lead to the steps down the line from them to continuous periods of standing idle.

 How to solve bottlenecks with the 5 focusing steps?

-In Lean, we analyze the value stream to reduce waste, and bottlenecks leading to additional waste deem them bad, correct?
+In Lean, we analyze the value stream to reduce waste, and bottlenecks leading to additional waste must deem them bad, correct?
 Not necessarily.
 Bottlenecks are like the neighborhood watch of your production line, they often point to problems in the process, but it’s rare for them to be their root cause.
-Bottlenecks cause slow takt time - the time it takes to honor your client requests, but if you understand how to deal with them, you can improve your overall process.
+Bottlenecks cause slow cycle time - the time it takes you to honor the client requests, but if you understand how to deal with constraints, you can improve your overall process.

 Step 1: Identify the bottleneck

 Goldratt’s theory of constraints stipulated, that if you improved throughput anywhere else other than the point of the bottleneck, you’d cause even further losses.
 It can be seen in the above table - if we improve the throughput of steps 1 and 2, even more items will pile up in front of step 3.
 If step 5’s throughput was improved, this too would be a waste, because its new improved speed could never be tried, since step 3 is not able to supply it at a speed that it’d need to reach its full capacity.

 Leaders going on a Gemba walk should be on an outlook for people or machines that are always busy, while other people stand idly.
 It’s quite common for the person or machine, that has a large pile of work in front, to be the bottleneck.